-The income tax return for the declaration follows the French and British procedure, requiring only information on income and deductions.
-In other words, all of the tax computation is undertaken by the General Directorate of Taxation.
+The income tax return for the declaration requires only information on income and deductions; all of the tax computation is undertaken by the General Directorate of Taxation.
 The explanation given at the tax office for this procedure is that Vietnamese businessmen are not familiar enough with tax rates or the tax law generally to calculate their own tax.